WKC (Baltimore): WKC

 Effective December 1, 1921, the Commerce department adopted regulations formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for farm market and weather reports.
 This also prohibited amateur stations from making further broadcasts, as it restricted broadcasting to only stations holding a Limited Commercial license.

-Following the adoption of the new regulations, on March 23, 1922 the Joseph M. Zamoiski Company, at 19 North Liberty Street, was issued a Limited Commercial license for a new station on the shared 360 meter "entertainment" wavelength.
+Following the adoption of the new regulations, the Joseph M. Zamoiski Company, at 19 North Liberty Street, was issued a Limited Commercial license on March 23, 1922, for a new station on the shared 360 meter "entertainment" wavelength.
 The station was installed on the building's top floor, and the call letters, WKC, were randomly assigned from a roster of available call signs.
 WKC was the first broadcasting station licensed in the state of Maryland.

 Early broadcasts included an April 1 broadcast from 7:30 to 8:30 p.m. featuring local performers, and an April 4 performance by Van and Schenck of the Ziegfeld Follies theatrical revue.
-In August, it was announced that WKC had increased transmitter power from 20 to 100 watts, with a schedule of 8:00 to 10:30 p.m. on Tuesdays, Thursdays and Saturdays.
+In August, it was announced that WKC had increased transmitter power from 20 to 100 watts to match the power and coverage of 100-watt competitor WCAO, with a schedule of 8:00 to 10:30 p.m. on Tuesdays, Thursdays and Saturdays.

-The Joseph M. Zamoiski Company specialized in electrical offering such as lighting, and initially began selling radio equipment as a sideline.
-However, by the fall of 1923 radio sales had increased to point that the store announced it was liquidating its electrical fixtures and lamps, in order to concentrate on booming radio sales.
+The Joseph M. Zamoiski Company specialized in electrical offerings such as lighting, and initially began selling radio equipment as a sideline.
+However, by the fall of 1923 radio sales had increased so much that the store announced it was liquidating its electrical fixtures and lamps, in order to concentrate on booming radio sales.
 However, the increased focus on radio did not include continuing to run a broadcasting station, and WKC was deleted on November 24, 1923.

 Joseph M. Zamoiski Company advertisement featuring WKC.

 Original WKC transmitter assembled by Calman "Cal" J. Zamoiski.